davidstraka2/iconlist/README.md

 # iconlist

-Create spritesheets and viewBox json from a list of svg icons.
+Create optimized spritesheets and viewBox map json from a list of svg icons.

 ## Install